Super02/Super02.github.io/README.md

 If you have any questions regarding this extension or other of my projects please join my [Discord server](http://discord.super02.me).

-Thanks to [dnorhoj](https://dnorhoj.github.io/) for making this project to begin with.
+Thanks to [dnorhoj](https://dnorhoj.github.io/) for making this project.

 ### License
 ![WFTPL License](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-1.png)